 This one is key.
 More than likely, you and your spouse both carry different dreams and passions.
 Your marriage will go through seasons.
 Depending on the season, your level of sacrifice for your spouse will vary.

 One of you may be pursuing the dream of a new business.
 Perhaps going back to school and earning a degree is something one (or both) of you dreams of doing.
-Maybe your are facing relocation to follow a dream.
-All of these scenarios involve sacrifice.
+Maybe you are facing relocation to follow a dream.
+Relocation is perhaps one of the biggest hurdles to overcome.
+People become very settled where they are and the thought of uprooting your family and leaving your family home is not something that appeals to many people, understandably.
+And then there is the stress of relocating.
+It’s not an easy process, although it can be made easier by doing things the right way.
+Hiring a trusted relocation company to move your stuff is vital.
+If you are relocating to somewhere quite far away then don’t go through the stress of driving your vehicles on that journey yourself – instead Cars Arrive Auto Relocation can ship your car/SUV/truck so that you don’t have to stress.
+The point is, whatever the scenario, all of them involve sacrifice.
 Marriage is a daily dying to your own desires for the betterment of the two of you.
 It may not always be easy or natural, but make no mistake–it will be required in some form or fashion as you move through marriage.

 Being willing to sacrifice for your spouse sets a tone in your marriage that will strengthen you.
 If it’s your turn to lay down your own desires for a period of time, do so with joy.
 Sacrificial love is often the difference between a good marriage and a great one.